ricardoboss/Volter/docs/api/README.md

 ## Users

+See file `users.http`.
 You can manage users using the API.

 ### List Users